The 10-day Gujarat Itinerary takes you to historical walks in Vadodara, Bhuj, and Ahmedabad.

 Khanderao Market

-To beat the crowds and hot sun, be the first one to visit Lakshmi Vilas Palace at 10:30 am.
-Built by Maharaja Sayajirao Gaekwad III in 1890 in Indo-Saracenic revival style, the lavish palace begins the tour at the lawn and enjoy a good view of the palace.
+To beat the crowds and hot sun, be the first one to visit the Lakshmi Vilas Palace at 10:30 am.
+Built by Maharaja Sayajirao Gaekwad III in 1890 in the Indo-Saracenic revival style, the lavish palace begins the tour at the lawn and offers a good view of the palace.
 Take the audio guide!

 Old City Vadodara